 Benefits of Starting Seeds Indoors

 Starting seeds indoors gives you several advantages to your garden that you can't get any other way.
 When you start seeds indoors, you'll spend less money, extend your growing season, produce heartier plants, and in general, have a more productive harvest.
+Whether you are doing a regular, raised bed, straw bed or lasagna gardening, starting seeds indoors can give you are real leg up on the season in many ways.

 Although you'll need a few basic supplies for indoor seed starting, it's still far less expensive than buying plants to put in your garden.
 You can often get a whole packet of seeds (sometimes that means HUNDREDS of seeds) for the same price as one small plant.